-Brockville is a mid-sized city about two hours from the Canadian capital of Ottawa and only an hour east from historic Kingston.
+Brockville is a mid-sized city about an hour south of the Canadian capital of Ottawa, an hour east of historic Kingston, and between two US border crossings.
 Located on the St. Lawrence River’s shore, Brockville is the closest and most central city to the famous 1000 Islands National Park, just a 20-minute drive away along the river.
 Accessible via Highway 2 and Highway 401 from both east and west, Brockville is an easy addition to any road trip along the north shore of Lake Ontario.
-The VIA Rail line also stops through Brockville, making Kingston just a 45-minute ride and Ottawa only about two hours.
+The VIA Rail line also stops in Brockville, providing easy access from Kingston, Ottawa and Montreal.

 Some things to do may not be available due to COVID-19.

 Many tourism experiences require advance bookings or have restrictions in place due to COVID 19.
 It is important to check directly with the business operator before you travel.
 Get the most up-to-date information now.

 Things to Do in Brockville